-2. ACS EXTRAMURAL DISCOVERY SCIENCE RESEARCH PRIORITIES
+2. ACS EXTRAMURAL DISCOVERY SCIENCE RESEARCH PRIORITY AREAS

 The American Cancer Society has established six areas to prioritize the research we fund to help advance our mission.
 Applicants are expected to explain how their proposed research integrates into at least one of the research priorities and advances the mission of the ACS.
+Applications to this funding announcement will likely fall within the treatment category.

-• Etiology
+Etiology

 The American Cancer Society supports research into the causes of cancer and the incidence, initiation, and biology of cancers.
 To accelerate progress in understanding the causes of cancer, this priority area supports research to identify early, inherited, somatic, molecular, behavioral, environmental, and societal causes and risk factors impacting cancer incidence, progression and mortality.
-Research in this priority area could include: